lakshmantgld/mongoDB-Atlas/README.md

 Once you are logged in to your **Project** -> **Clusters**, you will find the **Build a New Cluster** option in the upper right corner.
 Click that Button. you will see a long modal consisting steps for cluster creation process.

 - ##### Cluster Name & MongoDB Version
 In the modal, first option is **Cluster Name**, name you cluster meaningfully as you will not be able to update it later.
 Second option is **MongoDB Version**, the Atlas itself selects the latest version for you.
-But If you want to change to a particular mongoDB version, you can also do that.
+But If you want to change to a particular mongoDB version, you can also select that.

 - ##### Cloud Provider & Region
 The third option is **Cloud Provider and Region**.
 Choose the cloud provider you wish and make sure you select a region similar to your application's region.
 This is important because *VPC peering is region-dependent* and once deployed, you cannot change the region.